apws/230915-CPM-MS-REL-bitstream-decoder/README.md

 relb2relt.c IN.relb OUT.relt - converts REL bytestream to quickly drafted text format according to spec

+- currently, I think will make these integrated using single tmp file and to be really useable as REL comparison tool will be good to have normalized symbol tables by sorting them; then its easy to do automated comparisons;

 ---

 example result is mostly in BIOSKRNL.RELT